decentraland/social-client/rust/README.md

 You can specify the flow to execute as a command-line argument.
 Here's how to run the client with each flow:

-`cargo run --bin a-client-ws -- flow{{number}}`
+`cargo run --bin friendship_procedures_executor -- flow{{number}}`

 If no flow is specified, the program will panic with a message indicating that a flow must be provided.

-### Client B: Listener
+### Friendship Events Listener

-This client only subscribes to new friendship event updates and receives the updates from Client A.
+This client only subscribes to new friendship events updates and receives the updates from one of the clients of the Friendship Operations Executor.
-`cargo run --bin b-client-ws`
+`cargo run --bin friendship_events_listener`

 ---